Trump pleased with results of 1st overseas trip - Nigeria Today

 Trump pleased with results of 1st overseas trip

+“I want you to know that you have a commander in chief who will never, ever forget,” he said.
+“Never, ever”.

+“My pledge to you is that we will always protect those who protect us.
+You are protecting us, and we will always remember that, and we will always, always protect you,” Trump, who returned to Washington DC at 9 p.m.
+Saturday, said.

-The post Trump pleased with results of 1st overseas trip appeared first on The Herald Nigeria.
+The post Trump pleased with results of 1st overseas trip appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share